r1b/ermombs.com/DESIGN-REVIEW.md

 ## home

-* Make images bigger on desktop
+x Make images bigger on desktop
-* Collapse works in series into a single link x 0.9em font on desktop
+* Collapse works in series into a single link x 0.9em font on desktop x no bold x images true center
-* no bold
-x images true center

 ## work template

-* No materials / other metadata on mobile
+x No materials / other metadata on mobile

 ## new page: series